-This website is owned and administered by the Association of the British Pharmaceutical Industry ('the ABPI' or 'we') which is an un-incorporated trade association whose main address is at 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
+This website is owned and administered by the Association of the British Pharmaceutical Industry ('the ABPI' or 'we') which is a company limited by guarantee registered no. 09836787 whose main address is at 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
 Unless otherwise stated the ABPI website is hosted by Advanced 365 Ltd on our behalf (the ABPI reserves the right to change web host at any time).

 For any enquiries, please use the relevant 'Get in touch' box on the Contact page as directed below:

 Various parts of this website are devoted to different aspects of ABPI work.
 Please read

 The ABPI promotes inclusion for all, regardless of disability, capability or technology.
 We have undertaken to use our knowledge and understanding of the ways in which different people access the internet, to develop a site that is clear and simple for everybody to use.

 This site has been designed to be highly accessible and usable in accordance with the Web Content Accessibility Guidelines (WCAG v2.0) published by the

 Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).